Sunil7987/Oject_Detection_YoloV4-/README.md

 * Note:- For Training this Dataset I have done transfer learning for that I have used YOLOV4 Model.

+## YOLOv4 Setup

+### Dataset setup-

+* First We'll have one main folder and inside that folder we have two folder Train and Test(Ratio 80:20 or 75:25).
+* In Train dataset we'll have all image and their corresponding txt files and same in Test folder

+* If We have images and XML files so yolo doesn't support it, we need to convert it into txt format.(follow code with aarohi yolov4 on youtube)
+* Our dataset is ready.

+### YOLOv4 Configuration-

+* First We have to clone the github repository of darknet.

+* Then go into the darknet folder using command [cd darknet]

+* Now we need to make some changes in make file

+* now execute make using [!make]

+* Download the the pretrained darknet weights

+* Now we have to generate train.txt and test.txt file for that we have to follow one code(see in this repository ) and give the path of all the train and test images folder then we will get in our dataset folder train.txt and test.txt files then move these file from here to darknet data folder

+* Now go into the data fold
+*

+here we have to make some changes in this folder files-

+first we need to change .data extension file if you don't get this extension file just create it and in this file first we have to put classes name according to your dataset.

+* then give the path of train.txt and test.txt in data.data folder

+* put the path of data.names file which would be in your data folder in darknet

+* finally we have to put the path of our backup folder which would be in our darknet folder Now Our data.data file setup and it should be look like this-

+* Now we need make some change in data.names file write all the labels name which is in your dataset and should be look like this:-

+* come to the cfg folder you will get one file named(yolov4-custom.cfg)

+    Open this file line number six , batch should be 16 or 32 or 64 line number 7, subdivisions = 16
+    line number 8,  width = 416
+    line number 8, height = 416
+    line number 20,
+    max_batch = (Classes*2000)
+    in my case I have 3 classes so max_batches will be 6000  and (for 1,2,3 classes minimum max_batches = 6000)

+    line number 22, steps= 5400,4800 (means first 90% of max_batches and second 80% of max_batches

+    now press control F and search yolo You'll get three yolo name(line number- 967,1055,1143) all three yolo word below you will see classes(line number- 970,1058,1146) change the classes accoding to your dataset classes i have three classes) and above the yolo you'll see filters(line number- 963,1051,1139) put filters = 24
+    how to find filter for your dataset((classes+5)*3) use this I have three classes i got 24 now our cfg file is ready , instead of this file we can delete all files from cfg folder.

 ## Model Deployment

 * For Deployement I used streamlit and I've followed such steps:-